techwriter-pl/techwriter-pl.github.io/blog/district-c-collaboration/index.md

 ![](images/hitachi_crew.png)

-(**Pitch meeting** is a presentation where an individual or a team presents a business idea or concept to potential investors, stakeholders, or clients to secure funding, support, or interest in the project.
-The presentation usually includes an overview of the product or service and the proposed solution).
+**Pitch meeting** is a presentation where an individual or a team presents a business idea or concept to potential investors, stakeholders, or clients to secure funding, support, or interest in the project.
+The presentation usually includes an overview of the product or service and the proposed solution.

 ## Recommendations